recluzegeek/automatic-enigma/Web Development/js_newer_javascript_features.md

     >
     >> - Object properties get their **values based on their names.**
     >> - We can also **rename** the variables: `const { born: birthYear } = user;`
-    >>   - We've renamed born to birthYear using a `:`.
+    >>   - We've renamed born to birthYear using a semicolon`:`.
     >> - We can also set **default values** to  the variables: `const { died: deathYear = 'N/A' } = user;`
     >>   - We've renamed as well as set the default value.
 In case deathYear is not specified, its' default to `N/A.`
     >>
-    >>> Default values in object destructuring are handy when you're extracting properties from objects that might not have certain properties.
-They help you set fallback values, ensuring your variables get a default if the property is missing, avoiding errors.
-This is especially useful when dealing with multiple objects where the structure may vary.
+    >>> Default values in object destructuring are handy when we're extracting properties from objects that might not have certain properties.
+They help us set fallback values, ensuring variables get a default if the property is missing, avoiding errors.
+Useful when dealing with multiple objects where the structure may vary.
     >>
     >>```js
     >> const { prop1_name, prop2_name, ...remainingProps } = object name from which destructuring will happen.